binary-translation/binary-translation.github.io/pages/pages-root-folder/index.md

 While *x86* previously dominated the CPU market, we see *Arm* emerge prominently in many domains; For instance, on <a href="https://aws.amazon.com/ec2/graviton/" target="_blank">servers</a> and <a href="https://en.wikipedia.org/wiki/Apple_M1" target="_blank">laptops</a>.
 These architectures have different instruction sets and features, which makes it difficult to port existing x86 programs to Arm CPUs.
 In particular, these architectures have different *memory models*, which means that x86 and Arm reorder instructions differently during execution.
 That results in different behavior for the same concurrent programs.

-We built *two* binary translators to address this program, in different ways. *Lasagne* translates any x86 program *statically* to an Arm program. *Risotto* emulates the x86 program *dynamically* on an Arm machine.
+We built *two* binary translators to address this problem, in different ways. *Lasagne* translates any x86 program *statically* to an Arm program. *Risotto* emulates the x86 program *dynamically* on an Arm machine.
 For either case, we provide *mechanized proofs* that demonstrate the correctness of the translation w.r.t. the memory models of x86 and Arm.

 </div>
 </div>